liferay/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/02-measuring-social-activity.markdown

 only set limits on participation points.

-It might not be immediately obvious, but for all actions that do not involve the creation of a new asset, all of the contribution points go to the original asset creator and all popularity points go to the original asset.
+It might not be immediately obvious, but for all actions that do not involve the creation of a new asset, all the contribution points go to the original asset creator and all popularity points go to the original asset.
 That means if *Votes on a Blog* is set to have 1 *Participation* point and 5 *Contribution* points (and therefore 5 *Popularity* points), the user who votes on the asset will